washaq/RNOneClickCheckoutDemo/README.md

 }

 ```
-8. Add `careem-connect` as LSApplicationQueriesSchemes and redirectUri as URL scheme in info.plist.
-Also add `Allow Arbitrary Loads` in `App Transport Security Settings` as shown in image.
+7. Add `careem-connect` as an `LSApplicationQueriesSchemes` and `redirectUri` as a `URL scheme` in your `info.plist`.
+Additionally, include `Allow Arbitrary Loads` in the `App Transport Security Settings`, as shown in the image.
 ![Info.plist](screenshots/info.png)
-9. Now we need to create a `.js` wrapper on react native side that will use native code.
-Create `OneClickButtonWrapperComponent.ios.js` file on react native side. and copy the following code.
-Height of the button container is fix **`88 points`**.
+8. Now, we need to create a `.js` wrapper on the React Native side that will utilize native code.
+Create a file named `OneClickButtonWrapperComponent.ios.js` on the React Native side, and copy the following code.
+The height of the button container is fixed at 88 points.

 ### OneClickButtonWrapperComponent.ios.js
 ```javascript